Introductory Physics I (Revision 7)

 PHYS 200 is not available for challenge.

-PHYS 200 is a junior, algebra-based course that provides an introduction to mechanics.
-PHYS 200 combined with either PHYS 201 or PHYS 202 gives the equivalent of one year in introductory physics able to be matched to offerings at other institutions.
+PHYS 200 is the first course in algebra-based physics, which provides an introduction to classical mechanics and includes a hands-on laboratory component.
+In addition to the eTextbook, the course material includes a well-written Study Guide designed for independent learning.
+PHYS 200 combined with either PHYS 201 or PHYS 202 is the equivalent of one year of introductory physics

 - Experiment 1: Graphical Analysis